Academic Dean – Innovators Program

-The Academic Dean is required to reside on campus throughout the entirety of the program.
-It is the responsibility of the Academic Dean to implement an academic program that uses teaching methodology consistent with creative problem-solving and research methods that make meaningful connections between student interests and the course concepts.
+The role of the Academic Dean for the Summer Institute for the Gifted Innovators Program is to implement an academic program that uses teaching methodology consistent with creative problem-solving and research methods that make meaningful connections between student interests and the course concepts.
 This methodology facilitates the academic growth and welfare of gifted students.

-- Completes all pre-program training, including attending a mandatory 2-day webinar training in May, watching assigned webinars, reading through manuals/handbooks, and participating in phone calls and email correspondence from SIG Central.
+- Attends a mandatory 1-day webinar training in May, watches assigned webinars, reads through manuals/handbooks, and participates in phone calls and email correspondence from SIG Central.

 - Communicates with Instructors pre-program information such as specific course assignments, referring them to the course outlines and Instructor manual, providing resources, and reviewing faculty expectations.